codeheaven-io/codeheaven.io/_posts/2016-01-11-15-things-to-know-about-ansible-on-day-one.markdown

   Ansible
 ---

+I've been working a lot with Ansible lately and decided to share some things I learned along the way.
+Below you'll find a list of 15 things I think you should know about Ansible.
+Missing something?
+Just leave a comment and share your own tips!

 ## 1 - You can pass parameters to roles

 It's a good practice to create roles to organize your playbooks.
 Let's say we want to create a role for installing Jenkins.
 The folder structure for this role could look something like this: